 ABBREVIATIONS DEFINITIONS NAV Net Asset Value of the Units of the Scheme / Plan and Options therein, shall be calculated daily in the manner provided in this Scheme information document or as may be prescribed by Regulations from time to time.
 New Fund Offer Offer of the Units under IDFC Dual Advantage Fund - Series 1.
-N F 1000 P 11 New Fund Offer Period The dates on or the period during which the initial subscription to Units of the Scheme can be made.
+N E 10cc D 1 The date on and a social design added the laid of advantage of the New Fund Offer Period The dates on or the period during which the initial subscription to Units of the Scheme can be made.
 New Fund Offer Period for the Scheme will be announced at the time of the launch subject to the earlier closure, if any; such offer period not being more than 15 days.
 NRIs Non-Resident Indians Official Points of acceptance All applications for purchase/redemption of units should be submitted by of Transactions investors at the official point of acceptance of transactions at the office of the registrar and/or AMC as may be notified from time to time.
-For details please refer to the application form and/or website of the Mutual Fund at www.idfcmf.com Person of Indian Origin / PIO A citizen of any country other than Bangladesh or Pakistan, if- a) he at any C time held an Indian passport, or b) he or either of his parents or any of his grand-parents was a citizen of India by virtue of the Constitution of India or the Citizenship Act, 1955 (57 of 1955) or c) the person is a spouse of an Indian DI citizen or a person referred to in sub clause (a) or (b) Plans Regular Plan & Direct Plan Repo / Reverse Repo Sale / Purchase of Government Securities / corporate bonds as may be allowed by RBI from time to time with simultaneous agreement to repurchase / resell them at a later date Scheme Information Document This document is issued by IDFC Mutual Fund, offering Units of Plan under IDFC Dual Advantage Fund - Series 1 SEBI Securities and Exchange Board of India established under Securities and Exchange Board of India Act, 1992 as amended from time.
-The Regulations Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, as The Coherence amended from time to time.
-The Schemes IDFC Dual Advantage Fund - Series 1 Trust Deed The Trust Deed dated December 29, 1999 establishing IDFC Mutual Fund Trast Beed previously known as Standard Chartered Mutual Fund (which was earlier known as ANZ Grindlays Mutual Fund) as amended from time to time Trust Fund Amounts settled/contributed by the Sponsor towards the corpus of the IDFC Mutual Fund and additions/ accretions thereto.
+For details please refer to the application form and/or website of the Mutual Fund at www.idfcmf.com Person of Indian Origin / PIO A citizen of any country other than Bangladesh or Pakistan, if- a) he at any time held an Indian passport, or b) he or either of his parents or any of his grand-parents was a citizen of India by virtue of the Constitution of India or the Citizenship Act, 1955 (57 of 1955) or c) the person is a spouse of an Indian Dlong citizen or a person referred to in sub clause (a) or (b) Plans Regular Plan & Direct Plan Repo / Reverse Repo Sale / Purchase of Government Securities / corporate bonds as may be allowed by RBI from time to time with simultaneous agreement to repurchase / resell Scheme Information them at a later date Document This document is issued by IDFC Mutual Fund, offering Units of Plan under IDFC Dual Advantage Fund - Series 1 SEBI Securities and Exchange Board of India established under Securities and Exchange Board of India Act, 1992 as amended from time.
+The Regulations Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, as amended from time to time.
+The Schemes IDFC Dual Advantage Fund - Series 1 The Schemes IDFC Duai Advantage Fund - Series 1 Trust Deed The Trust Deed dated December 29, 1999 establishing IDFC Mutual Fund previously known as Standard Chartered Mutual Fund (which was earlier known as ANZ Grindlays Mutual Fund) as amended from time to time Trust Fund Amounts settled/contributed by the Sponsor towards the corpus of the IDFC Mutual Fund and additions/ accretions thereto.
 Trustee IDFC AMC Trustee Company Limited previously known as Standard Chartered Trustee Company Private Limited (which was earlier known as ANZ Grindlays Trustee company Private Limited) a company set up under the Companies Act, 1956, and approved by SEBI to act as the Trustee for the Scheme/s of IDFC Mutual Fund.
 Unit The interest of an investor that consists of one undivided share in the Net Assets of the Scheme.
-Unitholder A person holding Unit in the Scheme / Plan of IDFC Mutual Fund offered under this Scheme information Document. l .
+Unitholder A person holding Unit in the Scheme / Plan of IDFC Mutual Fund offered under this Scheme information Document.